Simpson rallies to beat Finau in Phoenix Open playoff

 Simpson two-putted for birdie from the fringe on the short par-4 17th and made a 17-footer for birdie from the edge of the green on the 18th.
 Finau, after hitting a 366-yard drive and an approach to 8 feet, missed a chance to win when his birdie try slid right.

+“I hit good putts,” Finau said.
+“The first one I hit really good, I thought I made it. ...
+Second one, similar line, a little bit farther, decided to play a little bit more break and it didn’t break.”

-The 34-year-old Simpson won his sixth PGA Tour title and first since the 2018 Players Championship.
+Simpson won his sixth PGA Tour title and first since the 2018 Players Championship.
 The 2012 U.S. Open champion improved to 2-6 in playoffs, three years after falling to Hideki Matsuyama in extra holes at TPC Scottsdale.
-Simpson also lost to Tyler Duncan on the second extra hole in November in the RSM Classic.
+Simpson also lost a playoff in November in the RSM Classic.

-Finau missed a chance for his second PGA Tour victory.
-The 30-year-old Ryder and Presidents Cup player won the 2016 Puerto Rico Open, played opposite a World Golf Championships event.
+“I think getting frustrated after RSM led to being better prepared for today,” Simpson said.

 A stroke ahead of Simpson after a third-round 62, Finau parred the first seven holes, limiting his birdie chances with sluggish iron and wedge play.
 He bogeyed the par-4 eighth to end a 57-hole bogey-free streak, leaving an 8-iron from the fairway 65 feet short.